parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 [net-keywords]: https://gist.github.com/irsdl/9315521bab79fe972859874b5f2185af

 ## Hardcoded Secret Detectors
-Hardcoded secrets are hotspots.
+Hardcoded secrets are hot spots.
 There are a gazillion products and regular expressions to find API keys, passwords, and encryption keys.
 The results usually have high false positives and require manual review.